sammi-turner/Minimal-DWM-Build/README.md

 ## Changing your config.h

 To change the default keybinds, change the 'config.h' file, recompile dwm, log out, and then log back in.

-## No clock, calendar or volume control?

-Nah.
-I don't really need them.

-If you want to run external scripts, then you might be better off starting with the [official default build](https://dwm.suckless.org/) and customising it with patches.

-## What about Snazzy Window Manager?

-I am no longer maintaining that project, but there is still [a fork of it](https://github.com/Draco309/Snazzy-Window-Manager) on GitHub.